-24. Drug & Alcohol Use/Possession
+23. Drug & Alcohol Use/Possession

-Centers must have a policy prohibiting the possession, use or distribution of alcohol or illegal drugs on the premises.
-If alcohol or drugs are found, lodgers should be given the opportunity to dispose of the prohibited substance or leave the center for that night if they do not wish to dispose of the prohibited substance.
+Centers must have a policy prohibiting the possession, use or distribution of illegal drugs on the premises.
+If illegal drugs are found, lodgers should be given the opportunity to dispose of the prohibited substance or leave the center for that night if they do not wish to dispose of the prohibited substance.
 A single violation of this policy cannot be a reason for discharge unless the violation compromises the health or safety of other lodgers or staff or repeatedly interferes with the rights of other lodgers to peaceful enjoyment of the facility.
-Repeated violations of use or distribution of alcohol or illegal drugs may result in the discharge of a lodger.
+Repeated violations of use or distribution of illegal drugs may result in the discharge of a lodger.